dwhitnee/commute/js/readme.md

+My updates to this code are free to use in educational and not-for-profit projects.
+See **index.html** for original license.
+May 2017, David Whitney (dwhitnee@gmail.com)

 ## VueJS refactor

-This code is free to use in educational and not-for-profit projects.
-May 2017, David Whitney (dwhitnee@gmail.com)

 This version is available here: https://dwhitnee.github.io/commute/